-- A knife, cheese grater or food processor
+- Knife, cheese grater, potato peeler, or food processor

 - Essential oils (optional)

 Prep and Cook the Soap

 Take a typical 4-ounce bar of soap and grate or finely chop it up by hand or food processor to make the soap flakes.
 For one bar of soap flakes, you'll need to boil a half gallon (64 fluid ounces or eight cups) of water.
 Put the grated or chopped soap into a large bowl that will be specifically used for making the mixture.

 Bring the water to a boil on the stove.
 Tap water is fine to use for this recipe, but distilled water is pure, which is why many soap makers prefer to use it in their recipes.
 You can also take it a step further and make a rain barrel to collect rainwater for extra soft soap.

 Turn off the heat, pour the boiling water into the bowl of soap flakes and stir to melt using a whisk or a large spoon.
 Keep stirring to combine.
 At this point, the mixture will have a thin consistency.
 Allow the mixture to cool for at least 15 minutes.
 Then, stir it again.
 The mixture should be slightly thicker now.